 Introduction to the Online Database of Historical Viols

 1. HistoryThis project originated in the late 1970s, when the American viol maker Peter Tourin travelled to numerous American and European museums and private collections, systematically gathering information on old viols.
-The result was an electronic database of his own devising (several years before the advent of personal computers and off-the-shelf software), entitled "VIOLLIST: A Comprehensive Catalogue of Historical Viole da Gamba in Public and Private Collections," which ultimately grew to contain nearly a thousand entries covering all sizes of viol from pardessus to violone, all countries of origin, and all time periods before the 20th century.
+The result was an electronic database of his own devising (several years before the advent of personal computers and off-the-shelf software), entitled "VIOLLIST: A Comprehensive Catalogue of Historical Viole da Gamba in Public and Private Collections", which ultimately grew to contain nearly a thousand entries covering all sizes of viol from pardessus to violone, all countries of origin, and all time periods before the 20th century.
 Customized printouts were available on request, arranged by any desired combination of the fifteen data fields describing each instrument.
 Half of these were devoted to a set of basic measurements and the rest to answering the fundamental questions of Who, What, When, and Where, along with a few highly abbreviated comments.

-2. Content and ConventionsWhile many viols have been personally inspected by either Tourin or MacCracken, the remaining entries are based on published sources of varying completeness and reliability, as well as many private communications from owners and other collaborators, for whose kind cooperation we are most grateful.
-Additions, updates, and corrections are very welcome, indeed actively requested: please contact the compiler at firstname.lastname@example.org.
+2. Content and ConventionsWhile many viols have been personally inspected by either Tourin or MacCracken, other entries are based on published sources of varying completeness and reliability, as well as many private communications from owners and other collaborators, for whose kind cooperation we are most grateful.
+Additions, updates, and corrections are very welcome, indeed actively requested: please contact the compiler at email@example.com.

-In this website version of the database only ten fields are shown initially for each instrument, though the others may be added to (or subtracted from) the display at any time.
+In this online version of the database only ten fields are shown initially for each instrument, though the others may be added to (or subtracted from) the display at any time.
 These ten fields give information about

 - the (nominal) size of the viol, such as treble, tenor, or bass;